 - 1. Abstinence is the only 100% sure way to prevent pregnancy, HIV and STIs so the SAFEST choice is NOT to have sex. - 2.
 What do you think the chances are that you would get pregnant or cause a pregnancy over the course of a full year in which you are sexually active and not using any "protection" or birth control?
 Give your guesses as a percentage or as a probability ratio with 10 as the denominator, e.g. 2 in 10, which can easily be converted to a percentage, i.e. 20%. - 3.
 It is very possible that a couple can get pregnant the VERY FIRST TIME they have unprotected sex! - 4.
-Research has shown that a large percentage of young people your age are NOT having sex.
-Isn't this encouraging? - 5.
 For this activity you need to be UNREALISTIC and think about you ALL (the entire class) having unprotected sex over the course of a year.
 We are pretending for the purpose of this demonstration.
-Your educator will guide you through an activity now. - 6.
+Your educator will guide you through an activity now. - 5.
 Now identify choices you can make that will decrease the chances that you, or your female partners if you are male will become pregnant once you choose to become sexually active.

-A.2 The basics of hormonal contraception
+Activity A2 The basics of hormonal contraception